-Road traffic and insects were responsible for total measured levels.
+Road traffic, frogs and insects were responsible for total measured levels.

-Noise from frogs, dogs and trains was also noted.
+Noise from breeze in foliage was also noted.

 5.2.1 Cumulative mining noise at N2

 Ashton Coal was inaudible and, therefore, did not contribute to any mining noise at this location.
 A graph of the total noise levels measured in the one-third octave frequency bands is shown in Figure 5.2.